anishganapathi/Y-INT/README.md

 ## Challenges & Learnings

-- Matching OCR text to real places with noisy storefront images.
-- Balancing budget, diet, and cuisine variety in deterministic itinerary generation.
-- Extracting popular dishes and dietary labels from sparse Yelp review text.
-- Keeping AR flows smooth while orchestrating multiple external APIs on-device.
+Building Yint presented several technical challenges that required innovative solutions.
+Matching OCR text to real places proved difficult when dealing with noisy storefront images, where lighting conditions, angles, and partial text visibility could lead to incorrect restaurant identification.
+The deterministic itinerary generation system required careful balancing of multiple constraints including budget limitations, dietary preferences, and cuisine variety to create optimal meal plans without relying on expensive AI calls.
+Extracting meaningful insights like popular dishes and dietary labels from sparse Yelp review text demanded sophisticated text parsing and pattern recognition techniques.
+Perhaps most critically, maintaining smooth AR flows while orchestrating multiple external APIs on-device required careful optimization of network requests, caching strategies, and error handling to ensure a responsive user experience even under varying network conditions.

 ---

 ## Roadmap

-- Live reservations and wait-time signals.
-- Offline-friendly caching for frequent neighborhoods.
-- Push notifications for itinerary reminders and table holds.
-- Better dish-level nutrition estimates and allergen flags.
-- Deeper personalization via Supabase user profiles.
+The future development of Yint will focus on enhancing real-time functionality and user experience.
+Planned features include integration with live reservation systems and wait-time signals to help users make more informed dining decisions.
+Offline-friendly caching for frequent neighborhoods will improve performance in areas with poor connectivity, ensuring the app remains functional even without constant internet access.
+Push notifications will be implemented for itinerary reminders and table hold confirmations, keeping users informed about their planned dining experiences.
+The platform will also expand its health and dietary features with better dish-level nutrition estimates and comprehensive allergen flags, helping users make choices aligned with their health goals.
+Finally, deeper personalization through Supabase user profiles will enable more tailored recommendations based on dining history, preferences, and behavior patterns.

 ---